To build your own Itinerary, click to add an item to your Itinerary basket.

 The world famous Creswell Crags dates back 10,000 to 50,000 years and is home to Britain’s only known Ice Age cave art.
 The peaceful lake is surrounded by a limestone gorge which is dotted with caves and information on the archaeological findings that have been discovered there.
 This is an ideal place for families to visit or a relaxing walk or picnic, with lots more to do and see!

 There is no charge to visit Creswell Crags site, shop or coffee shop, or to walk around the lake and gorge.
-There is a £3 charge for all day parking.
+There is a £6 charge for all day parking, or £4 for 3 hours.
 Charges are made for the exhibition at £3 for an adult, £2 for concessions and children go free.
 The cave tours start from £10 per person for a public group tour, but private tours are also available.

 The Lost City Adventure Golf is a hugely popular adventure golf course within Nottingham's Cornerhouse, and a definite winner that is available rain or shine.
-You can get an 18 hole pass for £9, or £5 for ageas 5 and under.
-There are also student, carer, family and early bird discounts available.
+Towering ancient wall with writhing snakes and moving rocks transport players into a lost world of epic adventure where they can discover their inner ‘Indiana Jones’ and test their putting skills at the same time.
+You can get an 18 hole pass for £10, with student, family and concession prices also available for a lower price.

 Kids will also love Funstation, also located in The Cornerhouse, which has bowling lanes, air hockey and lots of chances to win prizes!
 They have a unique cashless system which allows you to load money onto a card - no need for coins!